very-good-science/our-handbook/book/guide/how-to-use/during-a-workshop.md

 During a workshop, you can expect to:

 - Decide what you're going to work on
-- Spend some time working on your tasks
+- Spend some time working on your tasks#
+- Ask facilitators for help at any time!

 ## Decide what you're going to work on

-Discuss and agree what sections should be in your finished handbook
+Discuss in your group and agree what content and sections should be in your finished handbook.

-Create issues for each of these, with suggested tasks
+Create issues for each of these, containing suggested tasks.

-Decide on a rough by priority (e.g. “must-have”, “nice-to-have”)
+Decide on rough priorities (e.g. “must-have”, “nice-to-have”, "long-term-goal").

-Assign each person a first task
+Assign each person a first task.

-TEST LINE

 ## Spend some time working on your tasks